sirkibsirkib/stave_cardgame/new_rules.md

 ```

 ### [END]
-A player ends the game, deciding the victor.
+`A` ends the game, deciding the victor.
 requires any:
 1. The previous 2 consecutive turns saw no _actions_.
 1. All 9 total board slots are occupied.

 At the moment the game ends, the victor is computed.
 A player's _contribution_ is defined as the color-value of card `X` for the stave's color, for all cards `X` that are on the stave, and belong to the player.
-A player is said to _win a stave_ if their _contribution_ is strictly greater than that of the opposing player.
+A player is said to _win a stave_ if their _contribution_ is strictly greater than the _contribution_ of the opposing player for the same stave.
 The victor is the player who has won the most staves. (equivalent staves results in a tie).

 ## Combat